tenancy/docs/docs/tenancy/2.x/identification-queue.md

 The package already does a lot of work for you, if an tenant is identified at the moment a job is queued, it will remember which tenant it was.
 It will also provide you with some powerful override tools in case you want to queue something for a different tenant.

+> Note: Using the sync queue driver or calling `dispatchSync()` will emit a `Switched` event, even if you have already identified the tenant via HTTP, CLI, or environment identification driver.

 ## Installation

 ### Using Tenancy/Framework